mavryk-network/taquito/website/versioned_docs/version-20.0.0/multisig_doc.md

 ---

 # Interacting with the multisig contract
-The `tezos-client` provides a simple multisig contract that you can originate and interact with directly from the command line.
+The `mavkit-client` provides a simple multisig contract that you can originate and interact with directly from the command line.

 However, you may want to build a dapp that interacts with the contract, and writing the JavaScript to do so turns out to be tricky.